 - Modem Included

-Prices are as published on provider websites as of March 2026.
+Prices verified from provider websites as of June 6, 2026.
+Bell and Rogers Xfinity pricing reflects 24-month term rates.
 Promotional rates and availability vary by address.
 Always confirm before ordering.
 Prices exclude tax unless noted.
+Rogers Xfinity is the current brand name for all plans formerly marketed as Rogers Ignite.

 Full Comparison Table — Toronto Internet Plans